0nyr/journals2data/README.md

 In the near future, a good idea would be to perform a similar test with BeautifulSoup and Selenium text extraction if such a process is possible.
 The objective is to detect the difference and understand which solution give the best score, and what actually happen in details.

-* [X] ~~Update to Python 3.10~~ to remove type errors like [How do I type hint a method with the type of the enclosing class?](https://stackoverflow.com/questions/33533148/how-do-i-type-hint-a-method-with-the-type-of-the-enclosing-class).
+* [X]~~Update to Python 3.10~~ to remove type errors like[How do I type hint a method with the type of the enclosing class?](https://stackoverflow.com/questions/33533148/how-do-i-type-hint-a-method-with-the-type-of-the-enclosing-class).
 Only update to Python3.9.5 since Python3.10 is not currently fully released.
 * [X] Evaluate manually newspaper3k scraping against human manual scraping.
-* [X] Added several execution files from `__pycache__` to `.gitignore`.
+* [X] Added several execution files from`__pycache__` to`.gitignore`.
 * [ ] Fix Python3.9 broken import.
-Watch [here](https://www.liquidweb.com/kb/how-to-install-and-update-python-to-3-9-in-ubuntu/) for PATH manipulations and other configs to edit.
+Watch[here](https://www.liquidweb.com/kb/how-to-install-and-update-python-to-3-9-in-ubuntu/) for PATH manipulations and other configs to edit.
 * [ ] Fix circular import errors due to type hinting.
-Chech [that fix](https://adamj.eu/tech/2021/05/13/python-type-hints-how-to-fix-circular-imports/).
+Chech[that fix](https://adamj.eu/tech/2021/05/13/python-type-hints-how-to-fix-circular-imports/).
 It did not worked?!
 (WIP)
 * [ ] Fix Enum value attribute type error.
-Watch [my StackOverflow question](https://stackoverflow.com/questions/68032592/python-enum-strongly-type-the-value-attribute-to-be-str-or-a-custom-type) for an answer.
+Watch[my StackOverflow question](https://stackoverflow.com/questions/68032592/python-enum-strongly-type-the-value-attribute-to-be-str-or-a-custom-type) for an answer.
 Waiting for an answer.
 (WIP)
 * [ ] Try article scraping to a file (WIP)
-* [ ] Install Selenium and get Geckodriver [here for Geckodriver instructions](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).
+* [ ] Install Selenium and get Geckodriver[here for Geckodriver instructions](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).
 * [ ] Test Selenium full-text extraction
 * [ ] Score Selenium full-text extraction
 * [ ] Install BeautifulSoup